Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

 Remember back at the beginning?
 When Divine and the Collective said, “Great!
 You’re going to need a body for that.
 Have fun!”

-As you enjoy this Leap Day, perhaps you can surprise yourself into taking some risks with The Fool.
+As you enjoy this April Fool's Day, perhaps you can surprise yourself into taking some risks with The Fool.

 You don’t need to propose marriage or give a resignation letter.
 The Fool is with us in every moment.